 - Take advantage of your home’s natural features.
-If you’re lucky enough to enjoy the spacious Preston Floor Plan at Reunion Ranch, you can set up in front of the warmth of the fireplace.
+If you’re lucky enough to enjoy the spacious floor plans at Reunion Ranch, you can set up in front of the warmth of the fireplace.

 - Don’t have a fire in your home in Austin?
 A cheap space heater can create a similar space for warming up your toes, and even offers more flexibility since you can move it around!